vranki/laser-gcode-exporter-inkscape-plugin/README.md

 About This Project
 ------------------
-This project was intended to build and all in one exporting plugin for laser cutters and Inkscape 0.91.
+This project was intended to build and all in one exporting plugin for laser cutters and Inkscape.
-The project builds gcode that is compatible with a fork of Marlin designed to run on laser cutters found at https://github.com/TurnkeyTyranny/buildlog-lasercutter-marlin .
+The plugin builds gcode that is compatible with a fork of Marlin designed to run on laser cutters found at https://github.com/TurnkeyTyranny/buildlog-lasercutter-marlin .

 You can contact me via email at : 394ad2f@gmail.com